-■ Where/when will you use the device?

-- Do you want a small portable device that can produce pre-programmed phrases and short, typed responses, or a larger stationary system that allows you to write, store, and say anything you choose?
+- Where/when will you use the device? - Do you want a small portable device that can produce pre programmed phrases and short, typed responses, or a system that allows you to write, store and say anything you choose?
 Do you need a device to be portable and attached to mobility devices? - Is it easy to use? - Is it functional/appropriate for you?
-How will you use the device if you lose hand function? - If it malfunctions, can it be repaired quickly, easily, and inexpensively?
+How will you use the device if you lose hand function?

-- Is there someone who can help you maintain the device, charge batteries, turn it off and on, and help with programming? - What are your budget/funding options? - Will it adapt to your needs as the disease process continues?
+- If it malfunctions, can it be repaired quickly, easily and inexpensively?
+Do you have access to local or online tech support? - Is there someone who can help you maintain the device, charge batteries, turn it off and on and help with programming? - What are your budget/funding options? - Will it adapt to your needs as the disease process continues?

-SLPs, OTs, and assistive-technology and computer specialists can assist you in choosing the appropriate devices.
-Be sure to see someone who has experience working with people who have ALS because he/she will be able to explore communication options that are right for you.
+SLPs, OTs and assistive technology and computer specialists can assist you in choosing the appropriate devices.
+Be sure to see someone who has experience working with people who have ALS because they will be able to explore communication options that are right for you.
 Trust your intuition; if the person you are working with does not seem familiar or knowledgeable with your problem, seek advice elsewhere.
-Your local ALS Association chapter or rehabilitation department at your community medical center can help you find a professional in the area who specializes in assistive-communication devices.
+While it is important to consider what your goals are now, you will also need to think about how your disease may progress in the future.
+A professional with experience in AAC can help you with planning for these changes since insurance will typically only fund one device every five years.
+Your local ALS Association care team or rehabilitation department at your community medical center can help you find a professional in the area who specializes in assistive communication devices.

-What types of communication devices are available?
+What Types of Communication Devices are Available?

-Communication devices are referred to as "AAC".
-The term "Augmentative/ Alternative Communication" (AAC) refers to any mode of communication other than speech.
+Communication devices are referred to as "AAC."
+The term "Augmentative/ Alternative Communication" (AAC) refers to any mode of communication other than speech but is specifically used for methods to augment (i.e., supplement) or alternate (i.e., replace) a non functioning speech system.

-When Medicare began paying for communication devices in 2001, they decided to refer to AAC devices as SGDs-Speech Generating Devices (the acronyms are interchangeable).
-AAC includes systems such as sign language, symbol or picture boards, and electronic devices with synthesized speech.
+When Medicare began paying for communication devices in 2001, the term "speech generating devices" (the acronym SGD is interchangeable with AAC) was used; however, AAC includes systems such as sign language, symbol or picture boards and electronic devices with synthesized speech, while SGD refers to a device that produces auditory speech output through a (usually) synthetic computer voice.
 Although the same systems can be used for either augmentative communication or alternative communication, there is a difference between the two.
-Augmentative systems are used by people who already have some speech but are either unintelligible or have limited abilities to use their speech.
+Augmentative systems are used by people who already have some speech but have challenges in getting their message across to their listener.
+In these cases, the speaker may need to supplement speech production with non verbal strategies (i.e., gestures, writing, etc.) because they are either unintelligible or have limited abilities to use their speech.
 In such a case, other modes of communication are used to support or supplement what the person is able to say verbally.
 Alternative communication is the term used when a person has no speech.
-These people must completely rely on another method to make all their ideas, wants, or needs to be known.
+The speaker must completely rely on another method to make all their ideas, wants or needs be known.